absoludity/untp-graph-validation-cli/README.md

 npm run query -- credential-graph.n3  src/core/queries/list-all-product-claim-criteria.n3
 ```

-NOTE: This currently fails due to an issue which I've fixed upstream but am waiting for the fix to land and be released.
-See https://github.com/eyereasoner/eye-js/issues/1585 .

 This will execute the query and display human-readable output using the `log:outputString` statements in the query.

 Example output: